Edwards English School, Jamtara

-Kurien House (yellow), named after a preacher and teacher who died in 1992.

-Shenoy House (green), named after A. D. Shenoy, the school founder who also worked to help the community in Jamtara more generally.
-He died in 2004.

-Grace House (blue), is named after Grace E. George, a nurse who gave free medicines to the poor.
-The 'Grace Health Care Centre' was opened in her name.
-She died in 2013.

 School magazine

 The Edwardian is an annual collection of school happenings.
 It has English and Hindi sections and contains reports, speeches, photographs, poems, articles, and case studies of the school.

 Sports

 The sports curriculum was designed and implemented by Rishikesh Singh and Alfred Francis, who were sports teachers at the school.
 There are facilities for students and staff consisting of playing fields for football, basketball and a cricket ground.